salsify/avromatic/README.md

 Requiring this file configures a RSpec before hook that directs any schema registry requests to a fake, in-memory schema registry and rebuilds the `Avromatic::Messaging` object for each example.

-## Upgrading to 2.0

-TODO:
-* Coercion validation in initialize/setters
-* Unknown attributes not allowed
-* Required field validation when serializing to Avro

 ## Development